 - There was one time when both teams (tasked with advertising a body wash) came out with something like this.
 One depicted a runner splashing the soap on his face, without rinsing it off, and the other was entirely themed around gay sex innuendo, which doesn't fly on mainstream US advertising.
 Needless to say, neither team won this round.

 - Alan Sugar once described this trope as one of his pet hates on Room 101 so it's not surprising he would rule against ads using it.
 Although some of those ads were horrible anyway, like the already infamous Pantsman advert from series 5.
-An attempt to sell a cereal called Wake Up Call by advertising it as what you need to stop you putting your pants on over your clothes.
-And the mascot was Pantsman, a superhero who wears his pants over his clothes.
+An attempt to sell a cereal called Wake Up Call by advertising it as what you need to stop you putting your pants on over your clothes. note And the mascot was Pantsman, a superhero who wears his pants over his clothes.
 The team Handwaved the Fridge Logic of this by saying only Pantsman can wear his pants over his trousers, never mind that most kids view superheroes as role models and want to do what they do.
 Unsurprisingly, they lost and Philip, the creator of Pantsman, will most likely Never Live It Down.
 Because Who Would Be Stupid Enough to design an advertising campaign based on pants?
-(Note for Americans: "pants", in this case, means underwear).

 - The Gruen Transfer has two regular segments that deals with this type of ad: "What Does It Mean?", in which they often contact the original ad agency to explain what was going on, and "What Is It For?" in which the product shot is cut off the end, and the panelists have to guess which product is being advertised.